3rd-year student, Bachelor of Engineering (Honours) in Construction Engineering

 Advice for other students

-Now in the second year of his studies, Junior has some great advice for other students.
+Now in the final year of his studies, Junior has some great advice for other students.

 “My advice is this: there’s no such thing as ‘can’t’.
 If others who have gone before us can do it, and we can too.
 We have to carefully choose the path we want to follow because the future is in our hands.”